-** This session will meet online on Thursday, August 27th and Friday, August 28th from 9 am - 12:30 pm.
+** This session will meet online on Thursday, August 27th from 9 am - 12:30 pm and on Friday, August 28th from 9 am - 12 pm.
 You must attend both sessions.

 The Critical Cultural Competency workshop is built on the premise that US society has a dominant set of norms, values and ways of life.
 This dominant culture establishes the rules and laws by which all people and their ways of life are measured, resulting in a society with unjust power dynamics based on socially constructed identities such as race, class, gender, sexuality, and ability.